Is Tor Browser Safe? 5 Things You Should Know Before Using It

-How does Tor work?
+How does Tor browser work?

-Tor runs your traffic through three nodes, making it nearly impossible to monitor your activities.
+Tor browser runs your traffic through three nodes, making it nearly impossible to monitor your activities.
 These are the guard node, the middle node, and the exit node.
 These nodes, also known as relays, are the basis of the onion routing process (that is why it’s called The Onion Router).

 To be more specific, let’s take a closer look at this process.